INFORM Hub Spring 2026 Funding Call opens on 16th February 2026

 FMA placements, valued up to £40,000, are available to support professional development.
 These placements are designed for:-

-Early Career Researchers (ECRs) and technical staff from academia seeking experience in a company or private organization.
+Early Career Researchers (ECRs) and technical staff from academia seeking experience in a company or private organisation.

 -

-Industry staff (including technicians, specialists, engineers, and researchers) aiming to advance their careers through work experience in a public research organization.
+Industry staff (including technicians, specialists, engineers, and researchers) aiming to advance their careers through work experience in a public research organisation.

 -